Edgar Erice

-Edgar "Egay" Ranes Erice (born June 15, 1960) is a Filipino politician who currently serves as the representative for Caloocan's second congressional district since 2025, previously holding the seat from 2001 to 2004 and from 2013 to 2022.
+Edgar "Egay" Ranes Erice (born June 15, 1960) is a Filipino politician and businessman who currently serves as the representative for Caloocan's second congressional district since 2025, previously holding the seat from 2001 to 2004 and from 2013 to 2022.
 Erice ran for mayor of Caloocan in 2022 and lost to fellow representative Along Malapitan.

 He was the regional chairman of Aksyon Demokratiko for the National Capital Region from 2021 to 2024, but he quit from the party and returned to Liberal Party in 2024.

 Early life and education

 Erice took up secondary education at Caloocan High School from 1973 to 1977 and earned his Bachelor of Arts in Political Science at University of Santo Tomas as a beneficiary of "Study-now, Pay-Later Plan" of Caloocan.

 Furthermore, Erice was a leader of the Liberal Party of the Philippines for 18 years (since 1988).
 He was the Regional Chairman for National Capital Region of Aksyon Demokratiko and the Past President of the Rotary Club of Caloocan District 3800 and a past navigator of Andres Bonifacio Assembly – Knights of Columbus.